 It is estimated that one-third of your life is spent at work and that you see your colleagues more frequently than your own family and friends.
 As such, it is highly important that you enjoy your work and your colleagues.
 However, in the rat race of everyday life, it is easy to fall into a work routine that leaves you feeling less than fulfilled.
 If this is the case, you can take steps to improve your career to ensure that you are proud of and fulfilled by the work that you do.
 Read on to discover four ways you can reinvigorate your career.

 One way of reinvigorating your career is to study for an MA to develop specialist skills.
 However, with all the MA programs out there, how can you choose which one will be right for you?
 A master’s in applied economics program will provide you with a set of transferable skills that can be applied to many different industries, for example, data analysis and econometrics.
 Furthermore, such programs are heavily based on real-world application, meaning that any academic theory that is taught will be evidenced in your working environment.

-Mentoring is a great way of ensuring that industry knowledge is transferred across the generations and provides personalized support and guidance to those who are keen to progress in their careers.
+Mentoring is a great way of ensuring that industry knowledge is transferred across the generations and provides personalized support and career guidance counselling to those who are keen to progress in their careers.
 If you would like to go for promotion, why not find a mentor in that particular role who can provide you with more information about what the role entails and help you to build up your required skillset?
 Alternately, you could mentor a less experienced colleague.
 As well as the pleasure of imparting knowledge and guidance, you might find yourself becoming refreshed by the enthusiasm of your younger colleague.
 If you want to become a principal, you should enrol for Illinois Principal Prep program.